The back story

 We use Trello for tons of things from onboarding, to weekly sprints, to project planning.
 Why not transform it into our product roadmap tool?
-Our team was used to it, we could use labels, lists, and cards to deal with categories, priorities, and moving cards as they got done.
-And, added bonus, it could even be made public for our users to see, if we wanted to!
+Our team knows it and we could use labels, lists, and cards to deal with categories, priorities, and moving projects as they got done.
+Added bonus, it could even be made public for our users to see, if we wanted to!

 Step 2: Clean the backlog

 I spent 2ish hours digging into the loooong backlog of requests, fixes, and ideas that we had accumulated.
 This wasn’t glamorous work, but it was really needed to weed through the things that were too granular.
 Here, I made some executive decisions about things that would be left out.

 I started to (1) label what I saw into categories we could work with to be our ‘north stars’ in the big picture of our roadmap, and (2) grouped them under drafted priorities levels: